ullrichd21/code-of-conduct/conduct.md

 #### Unacceptable Conduct

--Team members communicate in a way which offends or disrespects others.
+- Team members communicate in a way which offends or disrespects others.
 - Team members constantly interrupting others - we all have something to share.
 - Team members show signs of passive aggresive behaivor.
 Working as a team means keeping emotions out of work.